Jump to:

 - Prep your filling material according to the instructions.
 This might mean mixing mortar for chinking or loading up a caulk gun for caulking.

 - Get to work applying it into the gaps with a trowel or your caulk gun.
-For chinking, the material should fill the whole gap, while for caulking, just run a nice, even bead along the length of the gap.
+For chinking, the material should fill the whole gap.
+For caulking, run a nice, even bead along the length of the gap.

 - Once it’s in place, grab a putty knife or a chinking tool and smooth it all out.
 The edges must blend in with the surrounding logs.